See our Website over at: https://www.exeterdebating.co.uk/

 Our Monday workshops are catered to all levels of debating They give you a chance to learn and refine your public speaking skills.
 These fun sessions allow for complete beginners to be introduced to debating while the more experienced debaters jump straight in.
 DebSoc regularly enters and performs well in debating competitions (IV's) which are deceptively addictive.
 IV's are held across the country.
 If you fancy a go at representing your University, just talk to one of the IV Captains!
 As a society, we're also proud to host two competitions a year within the University, providing an opportunity to societies across the country to come and see what we can do!

 Friday debates offer an opportunity for our members to see experienced, external speakers battle it out!
-We tackle big, controversial topics such as; the EU, sex work, euthanasia, no-platforming, religion and the EU.
+We tackle big, controversial topics such as; sex work, euthanasia, no-platforming, religion and the EU.
 Some of our recent speakers at our debates have included:

 Journalists; Peter Hitchens (Daily Mail); Jane Fae (Guardian); Harry Fear (Independent).

 Historians; Stephen Bungay (The Art of Action); Diane Atkinson (Rise Up Women!
 The Remarkable Lives of the Suffragettes)